Naman-Pal/SIHMON/ceng355wk09posterdraft.md

 - Unit testing -> consider testing each component separately.
 - Production testing -> consider what you would testing if a thousand came off an assembly line before sending them to customers.

-## Next Class - Enclosure grading
+## Next class - Enclosure grading
-/1 Safety/Hardware present?
-/1 Case encloses development platform and custom PCB.
-/1 Appropriate parts securely attached.
-/1 Appropriate parts accessible.
-/1 Design file in repository, photo in report.
+- Report checklists